 To perform our work in an equitable way, we need to recognize who lacks privilege in water systems by looking at group memberships and understand the ways in which they lack privilege:

-Under-resourced communities/Under-resourced community members: For the purposes of this work, under-resourced communities include (but may not be limited to) people who self-identify with one or more of the following group memberships.
+Under-resourced Community Members: For the purposes of this work, under-resourced community members include (but may not be limited to) people who self-identify with one or more of the following group memberships:

 |English as a Second Language (ESL)||Income disparities on a national level exist.|